-For those with no legal experience to put on a resume, training increases your chances of getting a job in the medical marijuana industry!
-On average, a Marijuana business owner gets over 200 resumes for every opening they post.
-With this training on your resume – you WILL stand out from the crowd!
+For those with no legal experience to put on a resume, training greatly increases your chances of getting a job in the marijuana industry!
+On average, a Marijuana business owner gets over 200 resumes for every opening they post!
+With HempStaff Training on your resume – you WILL stand out from the crowd!

 July 27, 2010 After being signed by the Mayor, the law underwent a 30-day Congressional review period.
 Neither the Senate nor the House acted to stop the law, so it became effective when the review period ended.
 Patients are permitted to purchase up to two (2) ounces of dried medical marijuana per month or the equivalent of two ounces of dried medical marijuana when sold in any other form.
 Approved Conditions include HIV, AIDS, cancer, glaucoma, conditions characterized by severe and persistent muscle spasms, such as multiple sclerosis; patients undergoing chemotherapy or radiotherapy, or using azidothymidine or protease inhibitors.

 As for Washington DC recreational marijuana: In November 2014, D.C. voters overwhelmingly approved Initiative 71, which legalized the limited possession and cultivation of limited amounts of marijuana by adults who are 21 or older.
 It made no provision for non-medical sales and does not apply on federal property, including the national Mall and Interstate 295.
 For those under 21, it left in place the decriminalization law, which imposes a $25 civil fine.